melissabell456/Chinook/README.md

   GROUP BY SalesAgent
   ```

 22. Provide a query that shows the total sales per country.
 Which country's customers spent the most?
+USA
   ```
+  SELECT Invoice.BillingCountry AS Country, ROUND(SUM(Invoice.Total), 2) as TotalSales
+  FROM Invoice
+  GROUP BY Country
+  ORDER BY TotalSales desc
   ```

 23. Provide a query that shows the most purchased track of 2013.
   ```
+  SELECT TrackName, MAX(Sales)
+  FROM
+    (SELECT Track.Name as TrackName, SUM(InvoiceLine.Quantity) as Sales FROM Track
+    JOIN InvoiceLine ON InvoiceLine.TrackId = Track.TrackId
+    JOIN Invoice ON Invoice.InvoiceId = InvoiceLine.InvoiceId WHERE strftime('%Y', Invoice.InvoiceDate) = "2013"
+    GROUP BY TrackName
+    ORDER BY Sales desc)
   ```

 24. Provide a query that shows the top 5 most purchased tracks over all.